polyphony-chat/docs/docs/Protocol Specifications/core.md

 reject such messages.
 Clients receiving unexpected external messages should inform the actor about the fact that a server has tried to send them an invalid, possibly malicious message.

+TODO Make APIs for this or remove this paragraph ^

 Before a polyproto server forwards such a message to clients, it must add an "external" property to the message object.
-If possible in the data format used, this property should be set to a boolean value of `true`.
-If the data format does not support boolean values, the property should be set to a string value of `true` in all lowercase characters.
+If possible in the data format used, this property should be set to a boolean value of `true`, or some other value that can be interpreted in an equivalent manner.
 This property must be passed along to the client or clients receiving the message.

-If the actor receiving this external message is human, the client must inform the actor that the message is external, and that the message has not been signed by the sender.
-External messages should be distinguishable from signed messages at first glance.
+If the actor receiving this external message is human or otherwise sentient, the client application should inform the actor that the message is external, and that the message has not been signed by the sender.
+External messages should be distinguishable from signed messages at first glance, especially when viewed through a client application.

 ### 6.3 Private key loss prevention and private key recovery